jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/04_Initializing_Your_Build_Environment.md

   as part of the build.

 * **agl-demo**: Enables the layers meta-agl-demo and meta-qt5.
-  You need agl-demo if you are going to build the agl-demo-platform.
+  You need agl-demo if you are going to build the agl-ivi-demo-qt.

 * **agl-pipewire**: Enables AGLs pipewire support.